Complete classification of integrability and non-integrability of S=1/2 spin chains with symmetric next-nearest-neighbor interaction: Rank 2

 In addition, we demonstrate that all the remaining coefficients (i.e., $\calG^2_{ab}$ for odd $m$ and $\calG^1_{ab}$ for even $m$) are linearly connected regardless of $a$ and $b$.
 To see this fact, we again take an example of $m=2$.
 Its extension to general cases is straightforward.

 We consider $(XIZIY)_i$.
-This operator forms a sequence of pairs as \eq{ (XIZIY)_i\lr (YIZX)_{i+2}\lr (XZIY)_{i+4} \lr (YIZIX)_{i+5} \lr (XIZIY)_{i+3}. } Since 3 is a generator of the additive group with modulo 4, we conclude that all coefficients are linearly connected as $\calG^1_{00}\lr \calG^1_{11}\lr \calG^1_{10}\lr\calG^1_{01}\lr \calG^1_{00}$ regardless of their position.
+This operator forms a sequence of pairs as \eq{ (XIZIY)_i\lr (YIXX)_{i+2}\lr (ZZIY)_{i+4} \lr (YIZIX)_{i+5} \lr (XIZIY)_{i+3}, } where we used $J_{ZX}\neq 0$.
+Since 3 is a generator of the additive group with modulo 4, we conclude that all coefficients are linearly connected as $\calG^1_{00}\lr \calG^1_{11}\lr \calG^1_{10}\lr\calG^1_{01}\lr \calG^1_{00}$ regardless of their position.
 Similar arguments hold for general $k$ (general $m$).
 Hence, in the following we drop a subscript of operators representing its position.

-\blm{\lb{l:rank2-Z-k+1} Consider a Hamiltonian \eqref{rank2-standard} with $J^2_X, J^2_Y\neq 0$, $J^1\neq O$, and $J^1_{ZP}=0$ with some $P$.
+\blm{\lb{l:rank2-Z-k+1} Consider a Hamiltonian \eqref{rank2-standard} with $J^2_X, J^2_Y\neq 0$, $J^1\neq O$, and $J^1_{ZP}\neq 0$ with some $P$.
 In a candidate of a $k$-support conserved quantity $Q$, a $k$-support operator $\bsA\in \calP^{k}$ may have a nonzero coefficient only if $\bsA\in \calG^2$ for odd $m$ and $\bsA\in \calG^1$ for even $m$.

 In addition, coefficients are linearly connected as \eq{ q_{X(IZ)^{m-1}IX}=\frac{J_X^2}{J_Y^2}q_{Y(IZ)^{m-1}IY} } for odd $m$, and \eq{ q_{X(IZ)^{m-1}IY}=-q_{Y(IZ)^{m-1}IX} } for even $m$. }

 Moreover, under the condition that only a doubling-product operator may have a nonzero coefficient in the $k$-support operator as shown above, $P^1P^2$ in \eref{rank2-k-1-form} (the expression of $k-1$-support operator) is uniquely determined if two ends, $W^1$ and $W^4$, are known.
 This implies that the coefficient of a $k-1$-support operator $\bsA\in \calP^{k-1}$ is given by \eref{NNN-doubling-coefficient-2}.